iamasink/ankideck-tokipona/README.md

 tok = "toki Inli"

 > [!NOTE]
-Some languages are incomplete, and use English as a backup for untranslated text.
+Many languages are incomplete, and use English as a backup for untranslated text.
+You can see language progress at https://linku.crowdin.com

 [ja]
 Japanese